Hijuv/Avatars/README.md

 # Ricebowl

 A bowl of delicous, fine graned, golden rice.
+For an overview press <mod ?>

 - Scripts in `~/.local/bin/`
 - Settings in `~/.config`